 Living abroad in Japan I often miss out on cool stuff that my home country comes up with.
-Netflix and Pandora are prime examples.
+Netflix USA and Pandora are prime examples.
 On one trip back to the States, my friends demonstrated the infinite advantages of an all-you-can-watch flat-rate streaming service.
 I wiped the drool from my lips.
-I too wanted this magic boom stick; however, for various legal reasons various streaming services like Netflix do not work in various countries.
+I too wanted this magic boom stick; however, for various legal reasons various streaming services do not work in various countries.
 My next home IT project was clear...

 Step 1: Use a Selective DNS Proxy or VPN Service